 Block the pullover to obtain the correct size.

-This pullover pattern is knit from the top (start from neck rib) to bottom.
-The pic showed the pullover neck rid and the knitted elevation of the back.
+- This pullover pattern is knit from the top (start from neck rib) to the bottom.
+Follow the knit pattern to knit the pullover neck rib and followed by the elevation of the back.

-Begin to work on the sleeve with a double pointed needle.
+- Begin to work on the sleeve with a double-pointed needle as instructed by the knitting pattern.

 Block the fair isle pullover to the correct size.